 Post meta breakdown:

 Meta descriptions are highly significant for search engine ranking and each SEO plugin lets you include one.
-Look at your meta description like a piece of sales copy for you blog article.
+Look at your meta description like a piece of sales copy for your blog article.
 You get 156 characters to add in keywords while creating a description that compels users to click on the link.
 If you haven’t utilized meta descriptions before, now is the time to start doing so.

 Since you now know what the meta description is and does, you want to go back to any previously published articles that don’t have one and add meta descriptions in.